-Children and sharing: why kids shouldn’t be forced to share
+Why kids shouldn’t be forced to share

 Kids should have an opportunity to do share when they’re ready instead of being forced to share.
 They’re likelier to have a favorable view of sharing when they take the initiative.
 If they’re forced to share, they’ll think maybe sharing isn’t all that great after all.

 I’ve also noticed kids are abruptly forced to give up their toy when they’re still absorbed in it.
 I wouldn’t want to cut my toddler off from focusing and finishing a task only to have his work whisked away.
 I don’t want him to stop filling a bucket with sand because another boy wanted a turn.

 I’ve seen kids pouting with giving up toys for good reason: they weren’t finished learning or playing yet.
 Imagine playing a game on your phone and your sister walked over, peeking at what you’re doing.
 Suddenly your husband says, “Okay, hand it over to her now.
 You have to share.”

 I also wouldn’t want my toddler to share and give up an item because I want him to stand up for what’s important to him.

 That might seem intense, but if an item is important to him, I want him to learn it’s okay to hang on to it.
 He shouldn’t always give up what he wants.
 Others shouldn’t push him around or tell him to keep quiet.